Marib Governorate: Agriculture and economy

 In the 1980s, after the region was hit by floods, a dam was constructed in Maʾrib, which would later be deemed to be important for the country's agriculture and economy.
 Its construction was financed by Sheikh Zayed bin Sultan Al Nahyan of the United Arab Emirates, who himself was reportedly a descendant of people from this area.

 The area is home to the largest gas-fired power plant in Yemen, the Maʾrib Gas Plant, whose electricity towers have been sabotaged continuously since the beginning of 2011.
 These sabotage operations did not stop until 2014, due to the inability of the Basindawa government to deter the saboteurs.

 Agriculture is the main livelihood for the governorate's residents.
-Maʾrib Governorate ranks third in Yemen behind Al Hudaydah Governorate and Sana'a Governorate in terms of agricultural production, making up 7.6% of the country's total agricultural production.
+Maʾrib Governorate ranks third in Yemen behind Al Hudaydah Governorate and Sanaa Governorate in terms of agricultural production, making up 7.6% of the country's total agricultural production.
 Its most important agricultural products are fruits, grains, and vegetables.
 Many types of livestock are found in the governorate, including cattle, camels, sheep, goats, donkeys, and poultry.
 There are also quite a number of beehives.
 According to statistics for 2007-11, the governorate was home to approximately 1,943,564 sheep, 1,669,370 goats, 42,000 cattle, and 112,782 camels, making up 3.8% of Yemen's total livestock.